ajitagupta/howtoacethebehavioralinterview/README.md

 ## III) Questions
 Almost all interviews end with a round of questions where the candidate gets the chance to clarify doubts and ask further questions.
-Avail the opportunity!
+Avail the opportunity to finish strong!
 Ask your question and let the conversation evolve from there.
 Here are some examples:
 ### 1. What major challenges does the job entail?
 Make sure you have prepared your own list of possible options before.
 ### 2. What is the mode of operation?
 What is the size of the team?